papis/papis/doc/source/install.rst

 `zip file <https://github.com/papis/papis/archive/refs/heads/main.zip>`__.

 Go inside of the ``papis`` source folder and you can install it in a standard fashion.
-For example, using ``pip``
+For example, using ``pip``:

 .. code:: sh

     python -m pip install .

-If you want to install it locally because you don't have administrative rights on your computer you can simply type
+If you want to install it locally because you don't have administrative rights on your computer you can simply type:

 .. code:: sh